Ukraine's Yanukovich appeals for 'a bad peace not a good war'

 Separately, Prime Minister Mykola Azarov was quoted by Interfax news agency as saying that the political opposition had the “illusion” that it could overthrow the existing order.

-“We know that a plan is being prepared to seize the Parliament,” said Azarov.
-Parliament plans on Tuesday to discuss possibly holding a vote of no-confidence in Azarov’s government.

-Reporting by Pavel Polityuk, writing by Thomas Grove, Editing by Richard Balmforth
+Reporting by Pavel Polityuk, writig by Thomas Grove, Editing by Richard Balmforth